May 6, 2025

 Activities Section

-On your secondary application you’ll be required to list and explain the most meaningful extracurriculars and activities you pursued during your undergrad.
+On your secondary application, you must list and explain the most meaningful extracurriculars and activities you pursued during your undergrad.

 A Personal Statement

-Students will be required to submit a personal statement to answer the question “why medicine?”
+Students must submit a personal statement to answer the question, “Why medicine?”

-This essay should be around two double-spaced pages and include any relevant experiences that describe your reason for pursuing medicine.
+This essay should be around two double-spaced pages and include relevant experiences describing your reason for pursuing medicine.
 This statement will help bring color to your application as it lets your unique voice shine!
 It should help the admissions committee learn more about your personality and character.

 Essays

-Part of knowing how to get into Dartmouth medical school is knowing how to write well.
-You’ll be asked to write several supplemental essays with your application aside from your personal statement.
-More on the exact topics you can expect to see to come!
+Part of getting into Dartmouth Medical School is knowing how to write well.
+You’ll be asked to write several supplemental essays with your application, besides your personal statement.
+More on the exact topics you can expect to see!

 Technical Competencies